omahacodeschool/ruby-prompt__number/lib/numbers.md

 # What is the purpose of the `times` operation?
 Is that the same as `*`?

 The '.times'method is not the same as '*'.
-While '*' can be used to multiply strings, it will return the result as one long string.
-The '.times' method will execute a command x number of times and will return the result each as its own string.
+While '*' can be used to multiply strings and numbers, it will only return the result of the equation. i.e.  puts 2*2 will return 4.
+OR  puts "dog" * 2 will return dogdog.

+The '.times' method will execute a command x number of times.
+This does not always mean that the .times method will return a string. i.e.  The code:   2.times do
+                        Puts "dog"
+                    end

+i.e.  The code:     account_balance = 0
+                    5.times do
+                       count = account_balance+5
+                       account_balance = count
+                       puts count
+                       end
+The first example will return the string "dog" two times.
+The second example will return integers counting up by 5, for as many times as it is told.
+In this case, Ruby will execute the code 5 times and each time it will count up by 5 starting from 0.